The Age of a 15-year-old Tabby Cat

 Genetics play a role in determining a cat’s lifespan.
 Some cat breeds may be more prone to certain health issues, while others may have genetic traits that contribute to a longer life expectancy.
 However, it’s important to note that tabby cats can come in various breeds, or even be mixed breeds, making it challenging to predict their lifespan based solely on genetics.

-See also Are Tabby Cats Hypoallergenic?
+See also How Long Do Tabby Cats Live?

 Breed